NotNanook/NtfyMe-Blender/README.md

 Contributions to this addon are welcome!
 If you have any suggestions, bug reports, or improvements, please create an issue or submit a pull request to this repository.

 ### Other
 Enjoy the convenience of staying informed about your Blender activities with ntfy integration!
-If you find this addon useful, consider giving it a ⭐️.
-For any questions or concerns, feel free to create an issue on this repository or buy me a [coffee](https://ko-fi.com/notnanook).
+If you find this addon useful, consider giving it a ⭐️ or buy me a [coffee](https://ko-fi.com/notnanook).
+For any questions or concerns, feel free to create an issue on this repository.